hectorbarquero/athabasca-university-docs/COMP267/UnitFour/unitFourSectionFour.rst

 ..
 I'm on page 214/620 right now <-- NOT STARTED
 ..
-Challenge work required, page 467 question 6 <-- NOT STARTED
+Challenge work is not required for this unit
 .. assignment 4 is one exercise from chapter 9, 10, 11, and 12
 ..
 QUESTION KEY
 .. chapter 9, page 467, question 5. - DONE